les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/1-mutation-testing.md

 ![Mutant](img/MutantMoneyCalculator.png)

-Stryker was able to create a mutant as we don't have any assertion in our test.
+- Stryker was able to create a mutant as we don't have any assertion in our test.

 ![Code Fix](img/MutantMoneyCalculatorCodeFix.png)

-When implemented, verify your test pass and run the stryker command again.
+- When implemented, verify your test pass and run the stryker command again.

 ![Stryker Report Fixed](img/MutantMoneyCalculatorFixed.png)

+- Why you should focus on good assertion?
+	- Take a look at the [Test Desiderata](https://kentbeck.github.io/TestDesiderata/)